lucsoft-DevTeam/HomeSYS/Mainframe/README.md

 ### Usage

+   Change you Hostname to homesys.

    After install go to http://homesys.local and login with the password in the config